FilipePacheco73/Bellum-Astrum/README.md

 # 🚀 Bellum Astrum

-Bellum Astrum is a learning project focused on backend development with FastAPI, SQLite database, and spaceship battle logic.
+Bellum Astrum is a learning project focused on backend development with FastAPI, PostgreSQL database (Neon), and spaceship battle logic.
 The project is now organized to facilitate expansion with a modern frontend.

 ---